 - Be in the know.
 Providers and payers can visit a CMS website dedicated to this initiative and sign up for a newsletter that will keep them informed.
 CMS is offering quarterly dial-in phone sessions as a means to update stakeholders and answer questions.
 Some key facts:

 - The change applies to both traditional Medicare and Medicare Advantage.

 - The new 11-digit numbers are randomly generated and are called Medicare Beneficiary Identifiers (MBI).
 They will replace the Health Insurance Claim Number (HICN) currently in use.
 The MBI card will be easy to read and will be readily distinguishable from the HICN card.
 The new cards will not have a signature or gender line.

 - The transition period in which either the HICN or the MBI can be used is April 2018 to December 2019, but CMS is strongly encouraging stakeholders to start using the MBI as soon as possible.

-- After the December 2019 cutoff, the HICN will still be eligible for use on appeals, reports, span-date claims and in certain other instances.
+- After the HICN to MBI transition date of December 2019, the HICN will still be eligible for use on appeals, reports, span-date claims and in certain other instances.
 The CMS website has details on the exceptions.